Seeking the defixio’s Near Eastern origins (Defixiones, Part 7)

-Again, despite the fact that no actual curse tablet is mentioned, the ritual elements sound entirely familiar: in Roman terms, there is a curse and a vow made and when the lost money is recovered, an ex voto offering is made of the promised silver—we’ve just substituted Mercury with Yahweh here.
-Percentagewise, the amount donated is low, but 200 pieces of silver seems quite substantial, especially given that it’s enough to cast into an idol.
+Again, although no actual curse tablet is mentioned, the ritual elements sound entirely familiar: in Roman terms, there is a curse and a vow made and when the lost money is recovered, an ex voto offering is made of the promised silver—we’ve just substituted Mercury with Yahweh here.
+Percentagewise, the amount donated by Mikha’s mother is low, but 200 pieces of silver seems quite a substantial sum, especially given it’s enough to cast into an idol.

-It’s also worth noting that Judges is a series of incidents of the unfaithfulness of the people of Israel to their God, Yahweh, with whom they are supposed have a covenant.
-This is expressed in several ways in this passage as both theft and witchcraft are clearly proscribed by Mosaic Law, as is the making of idols.
-Indeed, there is a formulaic pro-monarchical criticism repeated throughout the book, just as it is immediately after this tale, that:
+It’s also worth noting Judges describes a series of incidents of the unfaithfulness of the people of Israel to their God, Yahweh, with whom they are supposed to have a covenant.
+This is expressed in several ways in this passage, as both theft and witchcraft are clearly proscribed by Mosaic Law, as is the making of idols.
+Indeed, there is a formulaic pro-monarchical criticism repeated throughout the book, just as it is immediately after this tale:⁵

 In those days there was no king in Israel; all the people did what was right in their own eyes.

-If we take this passage as referring to this same set of cursing beliefs, it means we’re effectively winding the clock all the way back to at least the Late Bronze Age Collapse (LBAC) corresponding closely with the beginning of the Greek Dark Age, a time during which the culture was illiterate, ultimately borrowing the Phoenician alphabet some 200 years after its creation to return to writing the Greek language.
-Why would we not think the defixio was another borrowing by the nascent Greek culture from the wise and ancient Near East?
+If we take the Judges passage as referring to this same set of cursing beliefs, it means we’re effectively winding the clock all the way back to at least the Late Bronze Age Collapse (LBAC) corresponding closely with the beginning of the Greek Dark Age, a time during which the culture was illiterate, ultimately borrowing the Phoenician alphabet some 200 years after its creation to return to writing the Greek language.
+Why would we not think the defixio was another borrowing by the nascent Greek culture from the wise ANE?

 The Phoenicians would also be in much closer contact with the generally acknowledged sources of the mystical tradition that was to flow eventually into the Graeco-Roman world.
 In particular, Sumerian texts show a particular feature relevant to what we see later in sympathetic magic in the West: formulae of analogy accompanied by ritual.